Epiphany: In Celebration of the Journey

 In response to this glimpse of the More (which may, as yet, be undefined), we strike out in search of a deeper experience of spiritual reality.
 We don’t just talk about our desire; we walk toward it with great intention, making concrete choices along the way.

 I wonder what priorities and personal ambitions the wise men had to leave behind in order to take such a strange journey.
 What kings and councils were clamoring for their services, claiming that they were indispensable in crafting plans and strategies?
 What kinds of complexity and problem solving were pressing in when the star they had been watching rose in the Eastern sky, indicating it was time to follow?

-But no matter….they set off anyway, responding to that which was deepest and truest within them.
-It was a physical journey, but it was also a spiritual journey that involved learning to follow guidance from strange sources, let go of familiar settings, recognize the presence of God in places smaller and more humble, more human and more intimate than the places the ego journey takes us.
+But no matter….they set off anyway, responding to what was deepest and truest within them.
+It was a physical journey, but it was also a spiritual journey that involved learning to follow guidance from strange sources, letting go of familiar settings, recognizing the presence of God in places smaller and more humble, more human and more intimate than the places the ego journey takes us.
 And there was a whole new set of questions to ponder.

 who am I now?

 the values shared by my society.